 Anger is often conceptualized as arising from either fear or pain.
 The ideas of "fear" and "pain" are defined very broadly.
 Fear includes not just fear of something physical, but also psychological fear.
 For example, fear of losing face, fear of loss of esteem or regard, fear of being laughed at or appearing ridiculous, fear of being abandoned.
 Pain is the same.
 It's more than just pain from being physically hurt.
-It includes emotional and psychological pain-feeling pain from someone's words or actions, the pain of loss of love or regard, feeling pain because of life's unfairness.
+It includes emotional and psychological pain - feeling pain from someone's words or actions, the pain of loss of love or regard, feeling pain because of life's unfairness.

-So my anger at being called a rude name may have its roots in my fear of losing face or from my pain over someone's unkindness, or from a combination of these things.
-So when someone suddenly pulls in front of me on the expressway, my initial fear that I might crash into the back of their car quickly turns to anger over their bad driving.
+So my anger at being called a rude name has its roots in my fear of losing face or from my pain over someone's unkindness, or from a combination of these things.
+And when someone cuts me off in traffic, my initial fear that I might rear-end them quickly turns to anger.